OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-This effect involves a card that, upon hovering, expands to reveal more content.
-We'll achieve this using pure CSS3 transitions and transforms, without relying on JavaScript.
+This document details a CSS-only solution for creating an expanding card effect, a common user interface element.
+The effect involves a card that expands vertically when hovered over, revealing additional content.
+We'll achieve this using pure CSS, without relying on JavaScript.

-**Description of the Styling:**
+## Description of the Styling

-The card will start in a compact state.
-On hover, it will smoothly expand horizontally to reveal hidden content.
-We'll use CSS transitions to control the animation smoothness and CSS transforms to handle the expanding effect.
-The transition will target the `width` and `transform: scaleX()` properties.
-A subtle box-shadow will be added to enhance the 3D effect.

-**Full Code:**
+The card is styled using a simple `div` element and several CSS properties.
+Key techniques include:

+* **Transitions:**  Smooth transitions are applied to the `height` property to create the expansion animation.
+* **Overflow:** The `overflow: hidden;` property initially hides the extra content, revealing it only during expansion.
+* **Height:**  The initial height is set to a smaller value, then dynamically changed on hover.
+* **Pseudo-elements:** We use `::before` and `::after` pseudo-elements for stylistic touches (optional).

+## Full Code

 ```html
 <!DOCTYPE html>